herbiebradley/herbiebradley.github.io/about.md

 ---
 layout: about
 title: About Herbie
-description: I'm a Computer Science and Mathematics student at Keele University.
+description: I'm an MSc student at Warwick University studying Data Analytics.
 type: about
 permalink: /about
 image: avatar.jpg